tmtxt/tmtxt-dired-async/readme.md

 # Features

+You don't have to follow the key bindings below, you can change them to whatever you want.
+They are just examples.

 ## Asynchronously Copy files

 This feature uses **rsync** for file copying.
 To use it, simply mark the files